-CubicFarms' revenue involves the growing of vegetable plants and is subject to the risks inherent in the agricultural business, including plant and seed diseases.
-Although CubicFarms and its customers grow their products in climate-controlled Systems, with trained growing personnel continually monitoring the growing conditions in the Systems, there can be no assurance that these risks will not have a material adverse effect on the production of its products.
+CubicFarms' revenue involves the growing of vegetable plants and livestock feed and is subject to the risks inherent in the agricultural business, including plant and seed diseases.
+Although CubicFarms and its customers grow their products in climate-controlled systems, with trained growing personnel continually monitoring the growing conditions in the systems, there can be no assurance that these risks will not have a material adverse effect on the production of its products.